The Brabant village Oisterwijk and Operation Market Garden

 The division summarizes the following result after the big battle:

-of the big battle by two complete and well equipped British Divisions (of which one
+big battle by two complete and well-equipped British Divisions (of which one Armoured-Div.)

-Armoured-Div.)
-While carrying out the orders the Division adequately defended it
+While carrying out the orders the Division adequately defended itself.
+The not organically

-The not organically organized air force-battalions could not consolidate during the
+organized air force-battalions could not consolidate during the battle and because

-act as static division, especially the Command of the Artillery suffered of this.
+division, especially the Command of the Artillery suffered of this.
+It already became

-radio’s for the Artillery usually failed.
-Furthermore, the greatest part of the
+radios for the Artillery usually failed.
+Furthermore, the greatest part of the communication

-communication radio’s of the VB ( forward deployed artillery observers) failed.
+radios of the VB (forward deployed artillery observers) failed.

-Further more it became apparent that after tree big battles the
+Furthermore, it became apparent that after tree big battles the men had become careless.

-The scattered troops did not deploy fully battle hardened men and
+The scattered troops did not deploy fully battle-hardened men and the worst soldiers

-worst soldiers where for the greatest part scattered.
-The Division prevented the
+where for the greatest part scattered.
+The Division prevented the enemy to push through

 Our own artillery was much to weak at the beginning of the big battle and the ammunition

-anti armour shells.
-Also the Infantry Division needs a sturmgeschutze as a mobile
+shells.
+Also the Infantry Division needs a sturmgeschutze as a mobile weapon in the

-the enemy because the infantry soldier at only some instances could defend himself
+because the infantry soldier at only some instances could defend himself against

-the Divisions Companies only had the use of 5-6 M.G. and were for the greatest part
+Companies only had the use of 5-6 M.G. and were for the greatest part already destroyed

 A further cause for the great losses for the Division are to be found in the command.